dotnet/test-templates/README.md

 - Fork this repository.
 - Clone the forked repository to your local machine.
   - `main` is our default branch.
 It should be checked out for you automatically.
-  - Create topic branch to hold your change e.g. `git checkout -b"update-mstest"`.
+  - Create topic branch to hold your change e.g. `git checkout -b "update-mstest"`.
   - Make your changes, commit, and make PR that targets our `main` branch.

 ## Build & Run